digiservnet/hibp-php/README.md

 HIBP-PHP is a composer library for accessing the [Have I Been Pwned](https://haveibeenpwned.com) and Pwned Passwords APIs.

-The HIBP API now requires an [API Key](https://haveibeenpwned.com/API/Key) that needs to be purchased.
+The HIBP API now requires an [API Key](https://haveibeenpwned.com/API/Key) that needs to be purchased at the HIBP site.

 ## Requirements